-UPDATE: Sadly, with the demise of certain airlines and with the UK leaving the EU (Brexit) this information is now out of date and not applicable.
+UPDATE: Sadly, with the demise of certain airlines and with the UK leaving the EU (Brexit) most of this information concerning airlines and pet passports is now out of date.

 When we decided to move to Fuerteventura, one of the urgent things we had to sort out was the transport of our three dogs, Reńe, Mia and Sherry.